-

 What’s in a name?

-A name indicates a person, place or thing.
-It may reflect why a person bear it.
-For instance, one can say Akpan, the first born or Judy, the mechanic.
-So a name can serve as a trait, feature or attribute.
-In African culture, people name their children after circumstances they passed through, events they evidenced…
+A name signifies a person, place, or thing.
+It may reflect why a person bears it.
+For instance, one can say Akpan, meaning the firstborn, or Judy, the mechanic.
+So a name can also serve as a trait, feature, or attribute.
+In African culture, people name their children after experiences, events, or situations they have…